-- Compared the uniformity of coverage between a PCR-based and a hybridisation-based enrichment approach for the analysis of BRCA1 and BRCA2 in solid tumour samples^a. - Identified potentially important variants in TP53 and BRCA1 genes from DNA extracted from FFPE blocks of type II epithelial ovarian cancer (EOC) samples^b.
+- Compared the uniformity of coverage between a PCR-based and a hybridisation-based enrichment approach for the analysis of BRCA1 and BRCA2 in solid tumour samples^a. - Identified potentially damaging variants in TP53, BRCA1 and BRCA2 genes from DNA extracted from FFPE blocks of type II epithelial ovarian cancer (EOC) samples^b.